Blacklisted iPhone: What It Means and How to Fix It

 #What Does It Mean When an iPhone Is Blacklisted?

-Blacklisting is a security measure used by carriers to deter theft and fraud.
-When an iPhone is blacklisted, its unique IMEI number is added to a shared database.
-Wikipedia’s IMEI article states that over 190 countries participate in the GSMA IMEI blacklist sharing program, making it increasingly difficult to use a blacklisted phone anywhere.
+Blacklisting is a security measure carriers use to deter theft and fraud.
+When an iPhone is blacklisted, its unique IMEI number is pushed into a shared database that other carriers can query in seconds.

 #Understanding IMEI Numbers and ESN